Almenon/AREPL-backend/README.md

 kills python process.  force-kills if necessary after 50ms. you can check PythonEvaluator.running to see if process is dead yet

+### startPython

+starts pythonEvaluator.py.
+Will NOT WORK with python 2

 ### onResult